Skip to main content

 • Proof of Michigan No-Fault insurance

-• Valid driver’s license or ID (for both the buyer and the seller)
+• Driver’s license or ID for both the buyer and the seller

 • Check that there isn’t a lien against the vehicle.
-If there is, the seller will need to provide their lien termination statement or the title signed by the financial institution the loan is through.
+If there is, the seller will need to provide a lien termination statement or the title signed by the lienholder.

 Schedule an office visit